-In Peru, coronavirus patients in need of oxygen resort to the black market and its 1,000 percent markups
+In Peru, coronavirus patients who need oxygen resort to black market and its 1,000 percent markups

 “I have no idea how we will pay the money back.”

-The family’s plight has become typical in Peru, which has reported more than 237,000 cases of covid-19 and 7,000 deaths.
+The family’s plight has become typical in Peru, which has reported more than 240,000 cases of covid-19 and 7,200 deaths.
 Even before the pandemic struck, the Andean country’s public health-care system was struggling to meet the routine needs of its 31 million citizens after decades of chronic underinvestment.
-Peru spends less than $700 on health care per person per year, among the lowest rates as a share of GDP in Latin America.
+Peru spends less than $700 on health care per person per year, among the lowest rates as a share of gross domestic product in Latin America.

 Now, the outbreak has encouraged Peru’s army of forgers — the country is the world’s biggest producer of counterfeit dollar bills — to flood the market with fake or low-quality masks and medicines to treat covid-19.

-When The Washington Post contacted the vendor that supplied Rodríguez, the person who answered the phone confirmed that they were selling tanks of 8 cubic meters for 4,500 sols but declined to say where the gas had come from or answer further questions.
+When The Washington Post contacted the vendor that supplied the oxygen to Rodríguez, the person who answered the phone confirmed that they were selling tanks of eight cubic meters for 4,500 soles, but declined to say where the gas had come from or answer further questions.

-In theory, Peru has universal health care, decreed last year by President Martín Vizcarra.
+In theory, Peru has universal health care, as decreed last year by President Martín Vizcarra.
 But as he acknowledged at the time, the announcement was largely aspirational — it would mean nothing without more money and personnel.

 Nowhere has the gap between hope and reality been more devastating during the coronavirus outbreak than in the nation’s oxygen supply.